What is Wireless In-flight Entertainment?

 When can I connect to the Wireless In-flight Entertainment system?

-You can use the Wireless In-flight Entertainment system from when the fasten seatbelt sign is turned off after take-off until it is illuminated again for landing.
+Guests using a laptop or device weighing more than 1kg can use the Wireless In-flight Entertainment system once the fasten seatbelt sign is turned off after take-off until it is illuminated again for landing.

 Do I still need to select Flight Mode on my phone / tablet?